-I am a professional librarian with reference and outreach responsibilities for rare books and special collections.
+I am a professional librarian with reference, outreach, and access responsibilities for special collections.
 Here are some quick examples of my current projects:

 - The Botany of Empire in the Long Eighteenth Century: This project was designed to mark the fiftieth anniversary of the Rare Book Reading Room at Dumbarton Oaks.
 It culminated in a symposium in October 2013 (with a volume forthcoming) and an exhibit, both on-site and online, of rare book materials.
 I co-organized the symposium.
 I also curated the exhibit with the assistance of two wonderful interns.